jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

 The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
-We harvest its energy (pay raises, dividends, benefits) but don't return enough (new tools, lessons, kids), so entropy tears it down.
+We harvest its energy (larger raises, dividends, houses, cars) but don't return enough (new tools, lifestyles, kids), so entropy tears it down.
 I've handled the claims for much of it: car breakdowns, collapsed sewer lines, flooded basements, burned homes, blown generators, fallen bridges.
 Across thousands of people, no one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.

 As a result, we're perhaps facing an extinction event.
 This is not a dramatic statement.
 As you've seen, entropy often "wins".
-Instead of fixing our stuff, adopting new tools, evolving our lifestyle, we go in circles, fighting over policies and hunting down non-believers as entropy catches up.
-We need the progressive-minded to find neglected problems (untapped niches) and invent solutions, the conservative-minded to mass-produce them, and everyone to hunt down inefficiencies.
+Instead of fixing our stuff, adopting new tools, evolving a more efficient lifestyle, we go in circles, fighting over policies instead of correcting the ecosystem's checks and balances.
+We need the progressive-minded to find neglected problems and invent solutions to these untapped niches, the conservative-minded to mass-produce them, and everyone to use them to hunt inefficiencies.

+The tools already exist.
+Baran, ARPA, and others gave the internet away for free; companies spread it worldwide.
+Your job now is to choose which to adopt and which to ignore—the same selection that shaped lifeforms like birds and whales into such efficient creatures.

 We don't know how.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
 We are those Germans now, at the river's edge, and like grazers needing to find new fertile soil, or explorers looking for the next island, someone has to cross the dangerous waters and plant many new giving trees with the tools we have.

 Reimagining society is hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
 Of course we can fix our world.
 Biologists can heal forests and do things like return the American chestnut to life.
 We can do the same for technology.
-The open-source makers have already evolved so many wondrous free tools for anyone to get started.
+The open-source makers have already evolved so many wondrous free tools for anyone to get started right now.
 That's the fertile soil in which you—wherever you are in the world—can grow the future.

 After all, adapting to a new gameboard is where life lives.
+You can too, if you think first in terms of calories and not stories.

 Yet instead of crossing today, many with dying tools try to demand others use them.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
 Neither had evil intentions—avoiding the pains of evolution is natural.
 Doing so with artificial selection is not.
 Each was the worst kind of it.
 Pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up to everyone equally.